F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 This application includes a P-state power management algorithm to generate a frequency hint to be sent to CPUFreq.
 The algorithm uses the number of received and available Rx packets on recent polls to make a heuristic decision to scale frequency up/down.
-Specifically, some thresholds are checked to see whether a specific core running an DPDK polling thread needs to increase frequency a step up based on the near to full trend of polled Rx queues.
+Specifically, some thresholds are checked to see whether a specific core running a DPDK polling thread needs to increase frequency a step up based on the near to full trend of polled Rx queues.
 Also, it decreases frequency a step if packet processed per loop is far less than the expected threshold or the thread's sleeping time exceeds a threshold.